Endava/cats/README.md

 - `TrailingWhitespacesInHeadersFuzzer` - iterate through each header and trail values with unicode separators
 - `UnsupportedAcceptHeadersFuzzer` - send a request with an unsupported Accept header and expect to get 406 code
 - `UnsupportedContentTypesHeadersFuzzer` - send a request with an unsupported Content-Type header and expect to get 415 code
+- `UserDictionaryHeadersFuzzer` - iterates through each request headers and sends values from the user supplied dictionary
+- `VeryLargeStringsInHeadersFuzzer` - iterate through each header and send large values in the targeted header
+- `VeryLargeUnicodeStringsInHeadersFuzzer` - iterate through each header and send large unicode values in the targeted header
 - `ZalgoTextInHeadersFuzzer` - iterate through each header and send requests with zalgo text in the targeted header

 You can run only these `Fuzzers` by supplying the `--checkHeaders` argument.